 What do you mean, “end”?

-Some of those predicting the “end of the world” base their terminology on the old King James Version’s translation of verses like Matthew 24:3, where the disciples asked Jesus Christ, “Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?”
+Some of those predicting the “end of the world” base their wording on the old King James Version’s translation of verses like Matthew 24:3.
+The disciples asked Jesus Christ, “Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?”

 The word translated end here is from the Greek sunteleia, “a bringing to completion together” (Vine’s Complete Expository Dictionary of Old and New Testament Words, 1985, “end, ending”).
-Vine’s goes on to say that “end of the world” is misleading; that “consummation of the age” is more like it.
+Vine’s goes on to say that “end of the world” is misleading.
+“Consummation of the age” is more like it.
 “The word does not denote a termination, but the heading up of events to the appointed climax.”

 The worst time in human history is pretty bad news.
 But Christ will intervene to prevent the total destruction of the human race.
 And from then on it’s very good news!
 More about the good news in a minute.

 What do you mean, “world”?

 The New King James Version and many other modern versions clear up Matthew 24:3.
 The disciples were asking about the “end of the age.”
 The Greek word aion means “an age, a period of time.”
 It’s like the Bronze Age, the Iron Age, the Middle Ages or even the golden age of television.
 These are all part of the age of human misrule of the earth.
 The apostle Paul called it “this present evil age” (Galatians 1:4).

 Why is the end of the world good news?

 Jesus Christ’s message was the “gospel of the kingdom of God” (Mark 1:14).
 Gospel means good news.
 So how does the “end of the age” fit into good news?